Hanalani Schools

-Hanalani Schools is a private Christian school founded in 1952 and located in Mililani, on the island of Oahu, that offers classes for students in preschool through high school.
+Hanalani Schools is a private Christian school founded in 1952 and located in Mililani, on the island of O'ahu, that offers classes for students in preschool through high school.

 Hanalani is fully accredited by the American Association of Christian Schools and the Western Association of Schools and Colleges, and has approximately 720 students in total.

 History

 Hanalani Schools began as King's School in 1952, under King's Gospel Center.
-Over the next two decades, the school thrived and enrollment grew, which necessitated that students in the high school grades meet at other locations around Wahiawa.
+Over the next two decades, the school expanded, which necessitated that students in high school grades meet at other locations around Wahiawa.
 In 1973, King's School was incorporated as an independent, non-denominational, non-profit organization by the State of Hawaii and renamed to "Hanalani Schools" ("Hana" meaning Work and "Lani" meaning Heaven, collectively Heaven's Work).

 In 1980, Hanalani Schools purchased six acres in Mililani Town; and in December 1982, the Upper School moved to a new 8-classroom building on the new Mililani campus.
 The Early Childhood (EC) and Elementary remained at the Wahiawa site until 1986, when Increment II, the Nishikawa Building was completed.

 School Of The Future (SOTF)

 In January 2008, the Hawaii Community Foundation (HCF) and the Hawaii Association of Independent Schools (HAIS) began exploring the ramifications of the changing global economy on the education practices in Hawaii's schools.
 As a result of this discussion, the Schools of the Future (SOTF) Initiative was launched in 2009.

-SOTF is a five-year, capacity building initiative designed to transform the learning environments and teaching strategies of independent schools to better prepare students for work and citizenship in the 21st century.
-A cohort of schools was selected in 2009 and although their approaches to this issue have varied greatly, they have largely focused on student-centered, project or inquiry-based learning that actively incorporates technology into the curriculum.
+SOTF is a five-year, capacity-building initiative designed to transform the learning environments and teaching strategies of independent schools to better prepare students for work and citizenship in the 21st century.
+A cohort of schools was selected in 2009 and although their approaches to this issue have varied greatly, they have largely focused on student-centered, project, or inquiry-based learning that actively incorporates technology into the curriculum.

-Each school in the Initiative has a SOTF Coordinator and SOTF Team made up primarily of teachers and administrators who are responsible for the implementation of their project.
+Each school in the Initiative has a SOTF Coordinator and the SOTF Team is made up primarily of teachers and administrators who are responsible for the implementation of their project.
 The SOTF Team is the vanguard of what the school hopes eventually will be a 21st Century transformation of the teaching and learning environments of the entire institution."